-&lt;sup>50 The grant application reads, in relevant part, "if you propose to use up to 20% for endowment investing, do not write an activity narrative regarding this use of endowment investing, as we do not consider it an activity in the usual sense."
+&lt;sup>50 The grant application reads, "if you propose to use up to 20% for endowment investing, do not write an activity narrative regarding this use of endowment investing, as we do not consider it an activity in the usual sense."
 Department of Education, Office of Postsecondary Education, Fiscal Year 2015: Application for Grants Under the Title III, Part A Alaska Native and Native Hawaiian-Serving Institutions Program, OMB No. 1840-0810, p.
 73.

-&lt;sup>51 The Consolidated Appropriations Act, 2017 (CAA 2017; P.L.
-115-31) authorizes IHEs that maintain endowment funds supported with funds appropriated for HEA Title III and Title V programs for FY2017 to use the income from the endowment fund to award student scholarships.
-This provision, enacted through Division H, Title III of the CAA 2017 will remain in effect until Title III and Title V are reauthorized.
+&lt;sup>51 The Consolidated Appropriations Act, 2023 (CAA 2023; P.L.
+117-328) authorizes IHEs that maintain endowment funds supported with funds appropriated for HEA Title III and Title V programs for FY2022 to use the income from the endowment fund to award student scholarships.
+This provision, enacted through Division H, Title III of the CAA 2023, will remain in effect until Title III and Title V are reauthorized.
 Previous appropriations acts have authorized the same use of endowment income in recent years.